 If I’d carried a bugle, I would have blown a toot as I pulled a pair of Yaktrax from my rucksack.
 They saved the day.
 Actually, no. They saved the walk.
 I was to rely on them many, many times over the next three days and where other walkers gave up or else slid past me with looks of bewilderment or panic, I waved and cheerfully strode on.
 I savoured their looks of envy at my wondrous feet.

 I found a non-snow-covered tree log to sit on for lunch: but ended up giving half of my M&S sandwich to the starving bird life of Strid Woods.
 They seemed very grateful for it, so I probably will go to heaven.

 The Wharfe runs through a narrow gorge here called the Strid (or Stride).
 Stride because of the narrowness of the water – you can supposedly step across it.
 But the swift running water has gouged deep channels and underwater caverns into the rock.
 The force of water will almost certainly hold and drown anyone who falls in.
 So if I were you I wouldn’t bother trying to cross it.
 People still try; people still drown.

 I continued my walk though the grey-white light

 always with the Wharfe close-by; clucking and chuckling over rocks.

 Often, especially near roads, farms or cottages, the path was pressed smooth and dangerous again and I once more donned my Yaktrax.

 I still hoped that the sun might burn off the cloud to treat me to clear skies and warmth.
 But nope.

-The path crossed several bridges near the village of Appletreewick – like this one designed by a skinny person; a skinny person not carrying a fat rucksack.
+The path crossed several bridges near the village of Appletreewick – like this one designed for a skinny person; a skinny person not carrying a fat rucksack.
 It was here I met a couple who were terrifically excited that I was walking the DW in winter.
 They went out of their way to shake my hand and slap me on the arm.
 I felt a little bad that their enthusiasm seemingly outshone my own.